Kraxxi/Kraxxi/content/projects/plains-of-havoc/index.md

 The main objective is to publish Plains of Havoc on Steam to go through all the required steps of successfully launching a title.
 I'm using this project as a learning opportunity for marketing and publishing as well as to experiment with some combat gameplay mechanics.
 I can then apply the lessons learned to [Ares](/projects/ares) to make sure that it has the largest chance of success.

-As this project is fairly small in scope I'm hoping to get away with mostly free art assets provided by [Kenny](https//kenney.nl) and possibly do a graphics overhaul if I'm able to raise some funds or after a successful release.
+As this project is fairly small in scope I'm hoping to get away with mostly free art assets provided by {{< externallink "Kenny" "https://kenney.ln" >}} and possibly do a graphics overhaul if I'm able to raise some funds or after a successful release.

 {{< video plains-of-havoc.mp4>}}